DeveloperHero/graph-lite/README.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-A very user-friendly WordPress plugin to create beautiful, interactive charts and graphs.
+A very user-friendly WordPress plugin to create beautiful, interactive charts.
 It has an interactive builder to show you live updates of the charts as you enter the data.
 The plugin supports 8 commonly used chart types.
 It's completely free to use, well-designed and no paid upgrades needed ever.

 == Description ==

-Create beautiful, interactive HTML5 charts with Graphs & Charts.
+Create beautiful, interactive HTML5 charts with WordPress Charts.

-A very user-friendly WordPress plugin to create beautiful, interactive charts and graphs.
+A user-friendly WordPress plugin to create beautiful, interactive charts.
 It has an interactive builder to show you live updates of the charts as you enter the data.
 The plugin supports 8 commonly used chart types.
 It's completely free to use, well-designed and no paid upgrades needed ever.
 Embed anywhere with a shortcode.

 https://youtu.be/Hwn4UKc5Bew?rel=0